 - Definition: Communication is an important skill as it encompasses a wide range of skills such as building rapport, listening, influencing and building empathy.

-- Description: Business analysts often advise options and actions.
-Influence is crucial if the outcome contradicts preconceived notions or requires bold or unexpected action.
+- Description: BAs often advise options and actions.
+Influence is crucial if the outcome contradicts preconceived opinions or requires bold or unexpected action.

-- Description: Analytical skills are crucial for business analysts.
-It requires delving deeper to find the real issue.
+- Description: Analytical skills are crucial for BAs.
+It requires going deeper to find the root cause of the issue.
 It requires sorting through often-conflicting data to find meaningful insights.
 It means not accepting the obvious and not leaping to conclusions.
 Analytical thinking also involves communicating analysis results to stakeholders.

-- Description: All business analysts must comprehend the area and industry in which they work.
-This allows them to ensure that any proposed course of action or improvement alternatives correspond with their organisation's business environment.
+- Description: All BAs must understand the area and industry in which they work.
+This ensures that any proposed course of action or improvements correspond with their organisation's business environment.

 - Description: A subject matter expert refines domain knowledge to a lower level.
 Understanding a product line or service's terminology, processes, and constraints is crucial to building customer trust.
 It also helps to avoid assumptions and identify errors of and information gaps.